-4121 / 4122: Biology
+4121 / 4122: Biology • G

-Biology is the study of life.
-This course covers the characteristics of living things, the chemical processes necessary for life, the diversity of life, the relationships of living things to the environment, and the effects of man on living things and the environment.
+Grade 9 Credit: 1.
+0/year iology is the study of life. .
+This course covers the characteristics of living things, the chemical processe es necessary f or life,

+В the diversity of life, the relationships of living things to the environment, and the effects of man on living things and the environment.
 This course covers the Michigan Science Standards recommended state requirements in science and helps prepare students for the state proficiency exam.